frederic-perez/AmE-dictionary/data/idioms.md

 __hard on the eyes__ Unattractive; ugly.
 __hard pressed__ :three: Overburdened, put upon, as in _With all these bills to pay we find ourselves hard pressed._ _You’ll be hard pressed to visit them._
 __hard-luck story__ A typically self-pitying tale of misfortune, hardship, adversity, etc., told especially to gain sympathy or charity from others.
+__hard-nosed__ :two: Strict and/or unfeeling. _That guy seems so hard-nosed that I’m afraid to say hi to him!_
 __hardliner__ :three: Someone who has an unyielding, inflexible belief in some person or thing. _Susan’s not a hardliner, so I really think she’ll listen to your views on the matter._
+__hark back__ _Harking back to the past._
 __hark(en) back to (something)__ __1__ To cause one to think of or recall something.
 (The spelling “harken” is actually a variant of the archaic word “hearken,” which originally meant “to listen” but is more commonly used in place of “hark” in this idiomatic phrase.) _That song harkens back to an earlier time in my life._ __2__ To have originated or begun as something.
 To go back to something as an origin or source. _You know, our modern cell phones hark back to those old rotary phones you like to make fun of._ _The diner’s interior harks back to the 1950s._ __3__ To revisit or recall something mentioned earlier. _Before we get too upset, let’s all harken back to the real reason we’re here today._
+__harp away at (someone or something)__ :dart: To complain about or dwell upon someone or something repeatedly and to the point of tediousness. _You need to stop harping away at your boss and just quit already!_
+__harp on (something)__ _Harping on intelligence._
-__harp on the same string__ To dwell tediously and repeatedly upon a single subject or topic, especially in complaint.
+__harp on the same string__ :two: To dwell tediously and repeatedly upon a single subject or topic, especially in complaint.
 Likened to playing the same note over and over again on a harp.
 __harrowing experience__ :two: An experience that is frightening, chilling, or disturbing, either due to an implied or actual element of danger, or from being physically or emotionally unpleasant. _With so much traffic, cycling in this city can be a harrowing experience._
 __hash out__ :dart::three: To discuss something in detail.
 A noun or pronoun can be used between “hash” and “out.” _I’m calling Mom right now to hash out the details for Thanksgiving dinner._
-__hash slinger__ A cook or a waitress, especially at a diner or cheap restaurant. (“Hash,” in this sense, refers to a dish or stew of chopped meat and vegetables, not hashish.)
+__hash slinger__ :two: A cook or a waitress, especially at a diner or cheap restaurant. (“Hash,” in this sense, refers to a dish or stew of chopped meat and vegetables, not hashish.)
 Primarily heard in US.
 __hash something up__
 __haste makes waste__ _proverb_ Rushing through a task often creates problems or extra work. _Haste makes waste, so please double-check your measurements before cutting the fabric._
 __hat trick__ :mega:
 __hatch out__
 __hate someone’s guts__ Thoroughly despise someone, as in _I hate Peter’s guts._ The _guts_ here refers to a person’s inner essence.
+__hats and bats__ _n_ _(US police)_ Equipped with helmets and nightsticks.
-__have (a) skeleton(s) in (one’s)/the closet__ :two: To have (an) embarrassing, unpleasant, damaging, or incriminating secret(s) from one’s past.
+__have (a) skeleton(s) in (one’s)/the closet__ :three: To have (an) embarrassing, unpleasant, damaging, or incriminating secret(s) from one’s past.
 Primarily heard in US. _Even the most seemingly perfect people have some pretty shocking skeletons in their closets._
-__have (got) (someone’s) back__ :five: To be willing and prepared to help or defend someone; to look out for someone in case they need assistance. _Don’t worry about those thugs, buddy.
+__have (got) (someone’s) back__ :six: To be willing and prepared to help or defend someone; to look out for someone in case they need assistance. _Don’t worry about those thugs, buddy.
 I’ve got your back if they ever come bother you again._ _Thanks for having my back._ _I’ve got your back._
 __have (got) (someone) pegged as (something)__ To distinctly regard someone as being a certain type of person.
 __have (got) a knack for (something)__ :two: To be exceptionally proficient at (doing) something. _I don’t know what it is, but David just has a knack for getting under my skin._
 __have (got) someone or something covered__ _informal_ To have done, gotten, or provided whatever is needed. _Syn_ take care of everything _Don’t worry about a thing.
 We’ve got you covered._